chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 You can run about 30' over open ground.

 ### Miscellaneous
-Sometimes you have to turn a crank or operate a computer or drive a gravcar or inject healing nanites while people are fighting.
+Turn a crank, operate a computer, drive a gravcar or inject healing nanites.

 ### Ranged Attacks
-Ranged attacks are made in order from top to bottom on the Ranged Attack Chart below.
-Depending on the range of the attack, a weapon might be Advantaged (+), Disadvantaged (-), thrown normally (N) or unable to attack (X).
+Make ranged attacks in order from top to bottom on the Ranged Attack Chart.
+Depending on the range of the attack, a weapon might be Advantaged (+), Disadvantaged (-), normal (N) or unable to attack (X).

 The weapons detailed in the chart represent broad categories of firearms.
 Add additional rows to the chart as needed in your campaign.